rotationalio/rotational.io/content/en/blog/2023-11-17-pubsub-101---using-the-python-sdk.md

 >> asyncio.run(publish())
 ```

 _Pro Tip: `wait_for_ack()` will block until Ensign acknowledges the event.
-After that point, the Event is guaranteed to be published into the global event log._
+After that point, the Event is guaranteed to be published into your topic._

 If you navigate to your topic in the [Ensign dashboard](https://rotational.app), you should see both events published to topic.
 You can also run an enSQL query to see the data that you just published.